 ____________________________

 As wayshowers in a society that needs its wise elders more than ever, what we do here with and for each other matters.
-For those of us who are opting for an even deeper commitment by pledging to join the Spiritual Aging Study and Support Group (SASS) that launches here in January, the stakes of modeling a civil society are elevated—and I for one trust that we are up to it.
+For those of us who are opting for an even deeper commitment by joining the Spiritual Aging Study and Support Group (SASS), the stakes of modeling a civil society are elevated—and I for one trust that we are up to it.

 --Carol Orsborn, founder of Spiritual Aging and The Spiritual Aging Study and Support Group